xris1658/musec-legacy/doc/Translation.md

 - If the translation is complete, save the translation file.

 ## Update translation files
-If the developer updated the code by changing the display text (e.g. added new display text), then the translation files need an upgrade. `lupdate.exe` is a program used to update translation files in Qt.
+If the developer updated the code by changing the display text (e.g. added new display text), then the translation files need an update. `lupdate.exe` is a program used to update translation files in Qt.
 You can check the usage by `lupdate.exe --help`.

 ### Update in CMake
 There are two custom targets in `CMakeLists.txt`:
-- `GenerateLocaleBase`, this updated `base.ts`.
+- `GenerateLocaleBase`, which updates `base.ts`.
-- `GenerateLocaleCN`, this updated `Musec_zh_CN.ts`.
+- `GenerateLocaleCN`, which updates `Musec_zh_CN.ts`.

 You can add your translation file by duplicating and changing the custom target.